RMS Umbria: Stuck in a wreck

-In May 1896 the British steamship Vedra collided with and sank the coal-laden barge Andrew Jackson.
-At 9 a.m. on 28 June 1896 Umbria left her pier at the foot of Clarkson Street on the North River.
+In May 1896, the British steamship Vedra collided with and sank the coal-laden barge Andrew Jackson.
+At 9 a.m. on 28 June 1896, Umbria left her New York pier at the foot of Clarkson Street on the North River.
 After one hour she was in the ship channel near the turn into Gedney Channel, 2 mi from Sandy Hook.
-Here Umbria struck the sunken wreck of Andrew Jackson and became stuck fast.
-All day she remained stuck until the combination of a flood tide and the service of seven tugs managed to free her from the wreck, to the cheers of the Yale rowing crew who were aboard Umbria on their way to take part in the Henley Regatta.
+There, Umbria struck the sunken wreck of Andrew Jackson and became stuck fast.
+She remained stuck all day until the combination of a flood tide and the efforts of seven tugs managed to free her from the wreck, to the cheers of the Yale rowing crew who were aboard Umbria on their way to take part in the Henley Regatta.
 She dropped anchor and divers reported no damage to the ship, so she continued on her voyage.

 The Boer War

 War broke out in South Africa on 12 October 1899, and two months later on 22 December the UK government chartered Umbria and had her prepared to carry troops and arms to South Africa.
-She set started her first voyage to South Africa on on 11 January 1900.
+She set started her first voyage to South Africa on 11 January 1900.
 Aboard were troops of the Derbyshire, Durham Warwickshire Yeomanry.
 They reached Cape Town on 29 January and after calls at Port Elizabeth and other ports she returned to Southampton with wounded soldiers.
 In April she again was back in South Africa and during the relief of Mafeking she was in Port Natal (now Durban) for the celebrations.
 She left Cape Town for the last time on 7 June, carrying 600 wounded soldiers.
 She arrived back at Southampton 19 days later on 26 June, and she was then returned to Cunard to resume her normal role.
 She was given a complete refit and returned on the New York run on 21 July.